-- \$VCSAG\INFO\NOT\AVAIL The Container Info is not available.
-You cannot use the values cname and ctype. - \$VCSAG\INFO\AVAIL The Container Info is available.
-You can use the values cname and ctype. - \$VCSAG\INFO\DONT\CARE The Container is disabled which means Enabled is set 2 in the ContainerInfo attribute at the group level.
+- \$VCSAG INFO NOT AVAIL The Container Info is not available.
+You cannot use the values cname and ctype. - \$VCSAG INFO AVAIL The Container Info is available.
+You can use the values cname and ctype.

+\$VCSAG INFO DONT CARE - The Container is disabled which means Enabled is set 2 in the ContainerInfo attribute at the group level.

 '''

-($ret, $cname, $ctype) = VCSAG_GET_CONTAINER_INFO(@ARGV);
+($ret, $cname, $ctype) = VCSAG GET CONTAINER INFO(@ARGV);

 '''

-VCSAG\IS\PROC\IN\CONTAINER
+VCSAG IS PROC IN CONTAINER

 This API checks if the process is part of the container in which resource is managed.
-The API VCSAG\BLD\PSCOMM should be used for building the ps command while finding process name.
+The API VCSAG BLD PSCOMM should be used for building the ps command while finding process name.

-Note: This API is applicable only for Perl-based usage.
-And also applicable for solaris zone, project, and aix wpar.
+Note: This API is not supported for Linux Docker containers.
+It is applicable only for Perl-based usage and for Solaris Zone, Project, and AIX WPAR.